Annie Chapman: Edward Stanley

-The section of a torn envelope recovered close to Chapman's body, bearing the crest of the Royal Sussex Regiment and postmarked 'London, 28 August 1888', was briefly believed could be traced to Edward Stanley, thus placing him at the scene of Chapman's murder.
+The section of a torn envelope recovered near Chapman's body, bearing the crest of the Royal Sussex Regiment and postmarked 'London, 28 August 1888', was briefly thought to be traceable to Edward Stanley, potentially placing him at the scene of the murder.
 Stanley was soon eliminated as a suspect as his alibis for the nights of the murders of both Nichols and Chapman were quickly confirmed.
 Between 6 August and 1 September, he was known to have been on active duty with the Hampshire Militia in Gosport, and on the night of Chapman's murder, eyewitnesses confirmed Stanley had been at his lodgings.

 Further enquiries and arrests

-In addition to John Pizer and Edward Stanley, police investigated and/or detained several other individuals in their investigation into Chapman's murder, all of whom were released from custody.
+In addition to John Pizer and Edward Stanley, police investigated or detained several other individuals during their enquiries into Chapman's murder, all of whom were released from custody.
 On 9 September, a 53-year-old ship's cook named William Henry Piggott was detained after arriving at a Gravesend pub with a recent hand injury and shouting misogynistic remarks.
-A blood-stained shirt he had left in a local fish shop was quickly traced to Piggott, who claimed that he had been bitten by a woman and that the blood on the shirt was his own.
-He was investigated, but soon released from custody.
+A blood-stained shirt he had left in a local fish shop was traced to him; Piggott claimed he had been bitten by a woman and that the blood was his own.
+He was investigated but soon released.

-A Swiss butcher, Jacob Isenschmid, matched an eyewitness description of a blood-stained man seen acting suspiciously on the morning of Chapman's murder by a public house landlady, a Mrs Fiddymont.
-Isenschmid's distinctive appearance included a large ginger moustache, and he was known to have had a history of mental illness.
-He was arrested on suspicion of committing Chapman's murder on 13 September.
+A Swiss butcher, Jacob Isenschmid, matched an eyewitness description given by a public house landlady, Mrs Fiddymont, who reported seeing a blood‑stained man acting suspiciously on the morning of Chapman's murder.
+Isenschmid had a distinctive appearance, including a large ginger moustache, and a known history of mental illness.
+He was arrested on 13 September on suspicion of the murder.

-On 18 September, a 40-year-old German hairdresser named Charles Ludwig was arrested after he attempted to stab a young man named Alexander Finlay at a coffee stall while intoxicated.
-Ludwig was arrested very shortly after this incident in the company of a visibly distressed prostitute, who later informed a policeman: "Dear me!
+On 18 September, a 40-year-old German hairdresser named Charles Ludwig was arrested after attempting to stab a young man, Alexander Finlay, at a coffee stall while intoxicated.
+Ludwig was detained shortly afterwards in the company of a visibly distressed prostitute, who told a policeman, "Dear me!
 He frightened me very much when he pulled a big knife out."
-Ludwig was also known to have been wanted by the City of London Police for attempting to slash a woman's throat with a razor.
+He was also wanted by the City of London Police for attempting to slash a woman's throat with a razor.

-Isenschmid and Ludwig were both ultimately cleared of suspicion after two further murders were committed on the same date while both were in police custody.
+Both Isenschmid and Ludwig were ultimately cleared of suspicion after two further murders were committed on the same date while both men were in police custody.
 Isenschmid was later detained in a mental asylum.
-Other suspects named in contemporary police records and newspapers pertaining to the investigation into Chapman's murder include a local trader named Friedrich Schumacher, pedlar Edward McKenna, apothecary and mental patient Oswald Puckridge, and insane medical student John Sanders.
+Other individuals named in contemporary police records and newspapers as possible suspects included a local trader, Friedrich Schumacher; pedlar Edward McKenna; apothecary and mental patient Oswald Puckridge; and an insane medical student John Sanders.
 No evidence exists against any of these individuals.

 The "Dear Boss" letter addressed to the Central News Agency and received on 27 September.